jordansissel/experiments/tools/ipad-vnc/README.md

 browser and a terminal).
 Mocha VNC is quite responsive!
 I was previously using iSSH (which is an awesome SSH app) but it's VNC client is crazy slow to update.

-Here's what it looks on the right side of my monitor, with this setup:
+Here's what it looks on the right side of my monitor, mounted in the [ipad mount I built](http://www.flickr.com/photos/jordansissel/5201000502/)

 ![iPad is on the right](https://github.com/jordansissel/experiments/raw/master/tools/ipad-vnc/picture.jpg)